Knightflare15/Tetris/MASTER_README.md

 - consistent runtime environments;
 - environment-variable-driven deployment;
 - single-service hosting for API and static client delivery.

+What to understand:

+- Containers help reduce "works on my machine" differences by packaging the runtime more predictably.
+- For a project like this, one container can be a practical way to deploy the whole app surface together.

 ### 4.27 Config and Runtime Boundaries